GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_03/README.md

 *   Potentially integrating audio or video.

 This example provides a solid foundation for understanding the basic principles involved in interacting with the Gemini API at a low level using WebSockets, especially the crucial setup process.

+**Note:** This is a simplified example for educational purposes.
+A real-world chat application would involve more complex features like:

+*   Dynamic user input (see Chapter 4).
+*   Handling multiple conversation turns.
+*   Maintaining conversation history.
+*   Potentially integrating audio or video (see Chapter 5 & 6).

+**Security Best Practices:**

+For production applications, **never** expose your API key directly in client-side code.
+Instead, use a secure backend server to handle authentication and proxy requests to the API.
+This protects your API key from unauthorized access.